aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB03.md

         The presigned url
 ```
-* Why don't we download byte stream as previous lab?
+* Why get **Presigned URL** instead of byte-stream as previous lab?
-	* Anyone who receives the presigned URL can then access the object.
-It helps Single Page Application to fetch images without any auth token control which should be sent in ```Authorization``` header.
+	* **Anyone who receives the presigned URL can access the object**.
+First, it helps **Single Page Application to fetch images without any auth token** which should be sent in ```Authorization``` header.
 Furthermore, images(or other static assets) behind authentication is quite difficult to implement.
-Also, presigned URL support your server side application off-load to browser.
-It helps to distributed environment between browser and server application.
-Once the browser get the image url, it can request image to the S3 by self without any server-side auth token.
+Second, presigned URL support your **server side application to off-load it's role to send a static data to browser**.
+It helps to distributed environment between client and server application.
+Once the browser get the image url, it can request image to the S3 by self without any server-side authentication.
 	* visit: https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html

 21. Run your application!